Maheshk-MSFT/job-search-rag-weaviate/README.md

 # Job Search: BM25 vs. Semantic vs. Hybrid Search with Weaviate (RAG)

-This project demonstrates and compares different search strategies—keyword (BM25), semantic, and hybrid—for a job search application.
+This project demonstrates and compares different search strategies - keyword (BM25), semantic, and hybrid - for a job search application.
 It uses a dataset of job descriptions, ingests them into a **Weaviate** vector database, and provides a **Streamlit** interface to query the data.

 ## Features
 - **Data Processing**: Cleans and prepares raw job posting data for vectorization.